 RS232-to-TTL

-RS232-to-TTL conversion changes older higher-voltage serial signals into the low-voltage logic serial used by microcontrollers.
-It matters because connecting true RS232 directly to this module could damage it unless a converter is used.
+RS232-to-TTL conversion translates the higher, inverted voltages of classic RS232 serial ports into the low-voltage logic-level (TTL) serial used by microcontrollers.
+Connecting a true RS232 signal directly to a TTL input can damage it unless a converter is used.

 RTS